andrewctran/andrewctran.github.io/quotes/index.markdown

 “The unbuilt is the fantasy that underlies everything.”—<span class="caps">Rem Koolhaas</span>

-"He and I suddenly saw the whole country like an oyster for us to open; and the pearl was there, the pearl was there."-<span class="caps">Jack Kerouac</span>
+"He and I suddenly saw the whole country like an oyster for us to open; and the pearl was there, the pearl was there."—<span class="caps">Jack Kerouac</span>